-Beginning with the earliest episodes, I helped develop these storylines and references in episodes and then consulted throughout future seasons as well.
+I helped develop storylines and references in episodes and then consulted throughout future seasons as well.
 Furthermore, I helped build out more digital touchpoints for the brand, whether that would be promotional material for lower thirds on NBA on TNT or a Game of Zones Augmented Reality Filter.
 Another aspect of the show that I helped in was the analytics and programming of the show on youtube.
 I helped develop an effective strategy to build audience for the episodes and gain early traction to increase engagement.
 Various techniques that we implemented improved viewer retention by over 40% and increased overall watch time by 32% season over season.
 These insights allowed the team to build release plans and organize a better posting cadence based on user behavior and audience expectations.

 Outside of helping come up with storytelling elements and helping build the plot of the episodes, I also took an advisory role in developing the programming strategy for much of the show.
 Game of Zones was programmed on Youtube as a serialized web show and I played a part in building out and optimizing the social programming strategy that led to the show becoming a staple on the youtube trending page.
 The show reached the highest possible Google Trends search index score of 100 during the 5th season with a perfectly timed and categorized release of one of our more easter egg laden episodes in the "NBA 1K" video and we continued to reap the rewards of category centric programming.
 Being in the writers room in early stages and working in references that we would utilize and highlight in the programming strategy allowed me to help us amplify key sections of the video that would resonate with our audience.